-- 6.1 All staff working with children are advised to maintain an attitude of 'it could happen here' - 6.2 All staff will read at least Part one of Keeping Children Safe in Education 2023 and demonstrate their understanding in their practice - 6.3 All staff will contribute to a safe environment in which children can learn - 6.4 All staff are able to identify children who may benefit from early help, be aware of their local early help process and understand their role in it - 6.5 All staff are expected to complete safeguarding induction - 6.6 All staff are expected to regularly attend or access safeguarding training relevant to their role - 6.7 All staff should be aware of the process for making referrals to local authority children's social care - 6.8 All staff should be aware of the process for statutory assessments under the Children Act 1989, especially section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant harm) that may follow a referral, along with the role they might be expected to play in such assessments - 6.9 All staff should know what to do if a child tells them they are being abused, exploited, or neglected.
-Staff should know how to manage the requirement to maintain an appropriate level of confidentiality - 6.10 All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe - 6.11 All staff should be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful. - 6.12 All staff should be aware that technology is a significant component in many safeguarding and wellbeing issues - 6.13 All staff should be aware that children can abuse other children (often referred to as child-on-child abuse), and should challenge inappropriate behaviours between children that are abusive in nature - 6.14 All staff should be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - 6.15 All staff should be aware of the indicators, which may signal children are at risk from, or are involved with, serious violent crime. - 6.16 All staff should have the skills, knowledge and understanding to keep looked after children and previously looked after children safe - 6.17 All staff and volunteers should raise concerns about poor or unsafe practice and potential failures in the school's or college's safeguarding regime - 6.18 All staff should be able to identify actions required when they have a safeguarding concern.
-We have a detailed flowchart outlining the actions to take where there are concerns about a child'-Safeguarding Process Flow Chart, appendix F, which is made visible to all staff. - 6.19 All staff are aware of the need to raise any low level concern using the CPOMS system, for a DSL to review and decide on appropriate action that is required. - 6.20 All staff are aware that in our setting we have young people aged over 18 These are 'Vulnerable Adults' which refers to adults who have care and support needs who may also be at risk of abuse and neglect.
-The school will ensure they follow procedures outlined by the Local Safeguarding Adult Board www.lsab.org.uk and seek advice from the Adult Safeguarding Team on 01254 585949
+- 6.1 All staff working with children are advised to maintain an attitude of 'it could happen here'.
+In a school setting, outside of a direct (child or parent) or indirect disclosure (3rd party raising concerns), indicators of unmet need, welfare concerns, abuse or neglect will demonstrate in a child's attainment, behaviour and/or attendance. - 6.2 All staff will read at least Part one of Keeping Children Safe in Education 2023 and demonstrate their understanding in their practice. - 6.3 All staff will contribute to a safe environment in which children can learn. - 6.4 All staff are able to identify children who may benefit from early help, be aware of their local early help process and understand their role in it. - 6.5 All staff are expected to complete safeguarding induction. - 6.6 All staff are expected to attend regular safeguarding training relevant to their role. - 6.7 All staff should be aware of the process for making referrals to local authority children's social care through Children's Advice and Duty Service (CADS). - 6.8 All staff should be aware of the process for statutory assessments under the Children Act 1989, especially section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant - 6.9 harm) that may follow a referral, along with the role they might be expected to play in such assessments. - 6.10 All staff should know what to do if a child tells them they are being abused, exploited, or neglected.
+Staff should know how to manage the requirement to maintain an appropriate level of confidentiality. - 6.11 All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe. - 6.12 All staff should be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful. - 6.13 All staff should be aware that technology is a significant component in many safeguarding and wellbeing issues. - 6.14 All staff should be aware that children can abuse other children (often referred to as child-on-child abuse) and should challenge inappropriate behaviours between children that are abusive in nature. - 6.15 All staff should be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - 6.16 All staff should be aware of the indicators that make children more vulnerable to risk e.g. SEND, gender orientation. - 6.17 All staff should be aware of the indicators, which may signal children are at risk from, or are involved with, serious violent crime. - 6.18 All staff should have the skills, knowledge and understanding to keep looked after children and previously looked after children safe. - 6.19 All staff and volunteers should raise concerns about poor or unsafe practice and potential failures in the school's or college's safeguarding regime.